LebCit/the-clean-blog/README.md

 4. If you want a caption under an image, set an alt text for this image.
 5. Don't forget to press the **Update** button of the post or the page.
 6. Go to your site and click on any image of the gallery.
 Enjoy !

+### I can't see more than 5 main/children items !

+This is the normal behaviour of the menu starting from 1024px.
+You can add as many main/children items as you want.
+But on desktop view, only the **First 5** will show up !

 ## Changelog